 Crunch, tang, garden freshness—that’s what you get when you know how to make homemade pickles.
 (Already popped open a can?
 Try these recipes reserved for pickle lovers.)
 Whether you’re canny at canning, prefer the ease of the refrigerator or don’t want to heat up the stove at all. we’ve rounded up the best methods for making those green goodies you’ll be sneaking downstairs to snack on.
 The Taste of Home Test Kitchen has rounded up their best behind-the-scenes tips.
 Read through this guide, then get canning!

 Things to Know Before You Start Pickling

 So, how are pickles made?
 Before you get started, there are a few important tips for best-ever pickles.
 Follow them and be sure not to make any of these common pickling mistakes.

 1. Choose the right vinegar

 2. Know your cucumber

 What kind of cucumbers make pickles: Cukes labeled as canning or pickling cucumbers are a shoo-in, but you can use traditional ones, too.
 It’s best to choose a cucumber with a thicker skin.

-Organic vs. conventional: Either works.
+Organic vs. conventional: Either work.
 The key is to buy cucumbers without the shiny wax coating supermarkets use.
 The wax is edible, but it’ll change the texture of your pickles.

 4. Sterilize your jar

 How to sterilize jars: Wash jars and caps in hot, soapy water; rinse thoroughly.
 Dry bands on a towel.
 Put jars in a large kettle with enough water to cover by at least 2 in.; boil for 10 minutes to sterilize.
 Turn off heat, but leave the jars in the water until they’re ready to be filled.
 Place lids in a separate small saucepan and cover them with water; bring water to 180° and simmer for 10 minutes.
 Remove from heat until ready to use